Online Sportsbooks in

 This can both be good and bad news for you as a new customer.

 The higher competition will lead to larger bonuses for you.
-It will also force sportsbooks to offer a range of different types of bonuses such as risk-free bets or even the much-coveted no-deposit bonuses.
+It will also force sportsbooks to offer a range of different types of bonuses such as second chance bets or even the much-coveted no-deposit bonuses.

 Remember, if some bonuses sound too good to be true, then read the small print.